csbg/SplineOmics/README.md

     has already been reported or the feature requested by another user.

 2.  **Submit a Pull Request:** If you’ve developed a bug fix or a new feature that you’d like to share, submit a pull request.
-Here are the steps:

-    - Fork the repository.
-    - Create a new branch in your fork for your contributions.
-    - Commit your changes to the branch.
-    - Push the branch to your fork.
-    - Submit a pull request to the `SplineOmics` repository from your fork and branch.
-    - Please describe your changes clearly in the pull request description and reference any related issues.

 3.  **Improve Documentation:** Good documentation is crucial for any project.
 If you notice missing or incorrect documentation, please